 The Emerging Markets Development Advisers Program is a fellowship sponsored by the U.S. Agency for International Development (USAID).
 EMDAP is managed by the Institute of International Education (IIE), the largest private, not-for-profit educational and cultural exchange agency in the United States.

-EMDAP is an opportunity for current students and recent graduates of U.S. MBA and MA programs in international management/ finance/development or international affairs/studies to provide management assistance to variou USAID-assisted entities in emerging markets.
+EMDAP is an opportunity for current students and recent graduates of MBA/MA/MPP or other graduate studies programs (from both foreign and domestic universities) focused on international management/ finance/development or international affairs/studies to provide management assistance to various USAID-assisted entities in emerging markets.

 EMDAP Advisers are awarded a grant that includes the following:

 - Monthly transportation allowance

 - Language training where necessary